Life As an Electromechanical Engineering Technologist

 - Select electromechanical equipment, materials, components, or systems to meet functional specifications.

-When polled, Electromechanical Engineering Technologists say the following skills are most frequently used in their jobs:
+These are the skills Electromechanical Engineering Technologists say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.